 A self-taught photographer and film-maker, I have always strived to celebrate both the moving and the still image in my visual expressions.
 Born in Kenya and raised in India, I am also influenced and inspired by cross-cultural artistic endeavors.
-My film-making activities have included four short films (and some commissioned films) made for Filmaka.com, a global initiative promoted by Hollywood-based producer Deepak Nayar (Bend It Like Beckham).
+My film-making activities have included four short films (and some commissioned films) made for Filmaka.com.
 My photography has featured in promotional material for the Swiss Arts Council's India office.
-Since 2010, I have won over 30 honors at the International Photography Awards (IPA), the Prix de la Photographie Paris: Bronze winner - book (series) - other category.
-2011 International Photography Awards: seven Honorable Mentions for my three entries in four professional categories.
-2010 PX3 Prix de la Photographie Paris: First place, People's Choice Award, fine art - books - category. www.nyaybhushan.com
+Since 2010, I have won over 30 honors at the International Photography Awards (IPA), the Prix de la Photographie Paris Awards (PX3) and the Photography Masters Cup (Color Awards). www.nyaybhushan.com

 T3 To The Future -